Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 Third-party reviews provide one of the most reliable ways to determine how satisfying, effective, and enjoyable a dating site is.
-Whether it’s a testimonial from a user or an assessment from a dating expert (e.g., what you’re reading right now), objective reviews can tell you what the site’s marketing language is and give you insight into how the dating site works from a user’s perspective.
+Whether it’s a testimonial from a user or an assessment from a dating expert (e.g., what you’re reading right now), objective reviews can tell you how the dating site markets itself and give you insight into how the dating site works from a user’s perspective.

-Since it launched in 2000, eHarmony has invited relationship-minded singles to take an in-depth relationship questionnaire and find a match based on known psychological principles.
-The site delivers daily compatible matches to your inbox every day and filters incoming messages based on your dating standards.
-Free members can set up their profiles and browse the site, but, unless it’s a Free Communication Weekend, singles must join a membership plan (for six, 12, or 24 months) to read or send messages to one another on eHarmony.
+Since it launched in 2000, eharmony has invited relationship-minded singles to take an in-depth relationship questionnaire and find a match based on known psychological principles.
+The online dating site delivers daily compatible matches to your inbox every day and filters incoming messages based on your dating standards.
+Free members can set up their profiles and browse the site or app, but, unless it’s a Free Communication Weekend, singles must join a membership plan (for six, 12, or 24 months) to read or send messages to one another on eharmony.

 Overall, we give the dating site 4.5/5.0 stars because its time-tested matching system goes a long way in ensuring long-term compatibility.